rasmusfreund/bioinf-prog-course/book/chapters/07_organizing_your_code.md

 When the function call `divide(44, 77)`, these two things implicitly happen: `numerator = 44` and `denominator = 77`.

 Take note of the following three important points:
-1. The *values* that we pass to the function in the function call, like `3`, `44` and `77`, are called *arguments*.
+1. The *values* that we pass to the function in the function call (like `3`, `44` and `77`) are called *arguments*.
 It is crucial to remember that it is *values* and not variables that are passed to functions.
 2. The *variables* in the definition line of a function, like `number`, `numerator` and `denominator`, are called *parameters*.
 They hold the *values* passed to the function when it is called (the arguments).
 3. You can define functions with any number of *parameters* as long as you use the same number of *arguments* when you call the function.

 #### Exercise
 Try to call your `divide` function like this `divide(77, 44)`.
 What does it return and what do you learn from that?
+Does the order of arguments and parameters correspond?

 #### Exercise
 Try to call your `divide` function like this `divide(44)`.
 Do you get an error, and what do you learn from that?